VicenteBlasini/Python-Powered-API-Exploration-with-NLP-and-PostgreSQL/Readme.md

 4. **swapi.py**:
    - This Python script pulls data from the swapi.py4e.com API and inserts it into a PostgreSQL table named 'swapi'.
    - It demonstrates fetching data from an external API, handling HTTP requests, and interacting with a PostgreSQL database.

-5. **pokemon.py**:
-   - Similar to `1era_Prueba.py`, this script connects to the PokeAPI and fetches data for 100 Pokémon.
-   - It stores the fetched data in a PostgreSQL database table named 'pokeapi'.
-   - The script follows a similar structure to `1era_Prueba.py` but might include slight variations or improvements.

 ## Usage